5thGenDev/AttentionRollout_ReImplementation/README.md

 ## Other Attention in ViT:
 - [x] Hydra Attention (num_heads=embed_dim=768) to reduce computation while keeping competitive accuracys: https://arxiv.org/abs/2209.07484
-- [ ] (Dense+Sparse) Attention = Attention Retractable Transformer for accurate image restoration: https://github.com/gladzhang/ART
+- [ ] Dilated-Self Attention used for LongNet: Reimplemented by https://github.com/alexisrozhkov/dilated-self-attention

 ## Other than Attention Rollout
 - [ ] Attention Rollout